Pontifical Greek College of Saint Athanasius

-It was founded in 1577 by Pope Gregory XIII as a college for the training of priests and seminarians of the Arbëreshë people, who profess the Greek-Byzantine rite.
-More recently, they were joined by seminarians from anywhere in Europe or the Mediterranean where the Byzantine rite was practiced: Melkite Arabs, Greeks, Greek-Catholic Albanians, Romanians, Bulgarians, Hungarians, Belarusians, Slovaks; in past centuries, before the establishment of autonomous colleges, also Ukrainian and Ruthenian students.
-It also hosted representatives of the Orthodox world.
+It was founded in 1577 by Pope Gregory XIII as a college for the training of priests and seminarians who worshipped according to the Greek Eastern Catholic liturgies and disciplines.
+More recently, seminarians from elsewhere and other Byzantine Rite Eastern Catholic Churches have attended: Melkite Greek Catholic Church, Greeks, Albanians, Romanians, Bulgarians, Hungarians, Belarusians, Slovaks; in past centuries, before the establishment of autonomous colleges, also Ukrainian and Ruthenian students.
+It also hosted representatives of the Eastern Orthodox world.

 Its patron saint is Saint Athanasius.
 The college Church of Sant'Atanasio is also a titular church.

 History

 Foundation

 Its foundation dates back to cardinal Giulio Antonio Santorio.
-As protector of the Basilian monks he set up a reformed congregation for the Italo-Albanian people with the Greek or Byzantine rite in 1573, from which he developed the idea of a seminary for a seminarians of the eastern rite, which opened in 1576 and was approved by Gregory XIII with a bull on 13 January the following year.
-The priests it trained were intended to oppose Turkish expansion into former Byzantine lands in Balkan, Greece and in the Christian east in general, prevent the Protestant Reformation spreading there and help bring the Eastern Churches back into communion with Rome.
+As protector of the Basilian monks he set up a reformed congregation for the Italo-Albanian people of the Byzantine Rite in 1573, from which he developed the idea of a seminary for seminarians of the eastern rite, which opened in 1576 and was approved by Gregory XIII with a bull on 13 January the following year.
+The priests it trained were intended to oppose Turkish expansion into former Byzantine lands in the Balkans, Greece and in the Christian east in general, prevent the Protestant Reformation spreading there and help bring the Eastern Churches back into communion with Rome.

 Between 1576 and 1577 the College was hosted by several houses in Rome, until in 1577 it found a permanent home on what is now Via del Babuino.
 Its students came from the Italo-Albanian Greek Catholic Church in Italy, Greece, the Arab dioceses of the Melkite Greek Catholic Church, as well as from Romania, Bulgaria, Hungary, Ukraine and Belarus.